 Lily Leaf Beetle (Lilioceris lilii Scopoli)

-Ann Mull, Extension Assistant • Lori Spears, CAPS Coordinator
+Ann Mull, Extension Assistant (No longer at USU) • Lori Spears, CAPS Coordinator (No longer at USU)

 - Lily leaf beetle (LLB) is an introduced pest from Eurasia that causes damage to plants in the Liliaceae family.